 Dear Hidden Valley Learning Community,

 April is Autism Awareness Month!
-Hidden Valley will celebrate Autism Awareness Day on Friday, April 8th.
-Students will participate in a number of activities intended to raise awareness about Autism.
-Each Wednesday during April we are encouraging everyone in our school community to “Light It Up Blue” by wearing as much blue as possible.
-Please take advantage of this valuable opportunity to ask your child about their experiences and what they are learning about Autism.
+Hidden Valley will celebrate Autism Awareness Day on Tuesday, April 25th.
+The day will include stations that will provide students with opportunities to use occupational therapy equipment, assistive technology, and participate in other activities designed to help raise awareness about Autism.
+Each Wednesday everyone is encouraged to “Light It Up Blue” by wearing as much blue as possible as a show of support for those who have been affected by Autism.

 Thank you for entrusting us with your child or children.
 Our goal is to help all students reach their full potential.
 We appreciate all you do to support your child’s success at Hidden Valley.